 Alternative work hour programs - Alternative work-hour programs allow workers to arrive and leave work outside the traditional work times.
 While these do not necessarily reduce single occupancy vehicle (SOV) travel, they can disperse commuting traffic.
 Programs like these are most cost effective to reduce local and peak-hour congestion.
-There are three main types of alternative work-hour programs: flexible working hours, compressed workweeks, and staggered work hours.
+There are four main types of alternative work-hour programs: flexible working hours, compressed workweeks, staggered work hours, and telecommuting.
 With flex time, start and end times vary and tend to fall outside the peak commute times.
 In a compressed workweek, employees reduce their number of work trips by working a full week in four days.
-This eliminates one round-trip a week and often places the home-towork or work-to-home trip outside the peak work hours.
+This eliminates one round-trip a week and often places the home-to-work or work-to-home trip outside the peak work hours.

 Staggered work hours allow employees to arrive and depart their place of employment at different times, again reducing peak period travel.
-Telecommuting is a fourth and less common alternative work hour program that allows employees to work at home some of the time, thereby eliminating some work trips.
-Telecommuting will become more practical as communication technologies become more advanced and employers become more comfortable with employees working out of the office.
+Telecommuting has become a common alternative work hour program that allows employees to work at home some of the time, thereby eliminating some work trips.
+Telecommuting became more practical as communication technologies have become more advanced and employers become more comfortable with employees working out of the office.
+Many employers relied on this alternative work program during the COVID-19 pandemic, as policies have been applied to allow for a degree of telecommuting once the pandemic has passed.